-Being a lawyer in a nation’s capital full of lawyers mean that casual conversation tends to focus on politics.
+Being a lawyer in a nation’s capital full of lawyers means that casual conversation tends to focus on politics.
 Maybe it’s because some of us have worked for or litigated against the government, or merely because politics is a spectator sport in this town.
 And, being lawyers, we tend to focus on debating more than one point of view and exploring how decisions are made.

 But if there’s anything that Washingtonians love more than gossiping about politics, it’s obsessing over television.
 And recently, I’ve noticed that one television show keeps coming up in conversation again and again.

 No, it’s not the show about the sartorially gifted fixer of political scandal or the diabolical congressman who climbed over bodies to ascend to the presidency.

 Rather, it’s the one set in ‘TonDC,’ the ruins of my city 97 years after a nuclear apocalypse.
 The crumbling Lincoln Memorial may be the only recognizable landmark so far (wow, those trees grew fast!), but the dilemmas are eerily familiar.
 And that’s because The 100 is the best political show on television.

 Despite airing frequent stock footage of the U.S. Capitol building, television shows that purport to be about politics often have little to do with gritty philosophical quandaries and petty squabbles that permeate this city.
 But for all of its wonderful science fiction trappings, sprawling mythology, and excellent character development, The 100 also dwells in the challenges of leading and persuading people to follow.

 Do you debate the merits of both real and fictional political decisions over beers with your friends?
 We, the ancestors of TonDC, do and this show keeps us busy.